-Pursuant to the accounting standards established under the FASB Accounting Standards Codification Topic 718, we will be required to expense all share-based payments, including grants of options, share appreciation rights, common shares, restricted shares, restricted share units and all other sharebased awards under the 2017 Plan.
+Pursuant to the accounting standards established under the FASB Accounting Standards Codification Topic 718, we will be required to expense all share-based payments, including grants of options, share appreciation rights, common shares, restricted shares, restricted share units and all other share-based awards under the 2017 Plan.
 Accordingly, options and share appreciation rights which are granted to our employees and non-employee Board members and payable in common shares will have to be valued at fair value as of the grant date under an appropriate valuation formula, and that value will then have to be charged as a direct compensation expense against our reported earnings over the designated vesting period of the award.
 For shares issuable upon the vesting of restricted share units awarded under the 2017 Plan, we will be required to amortize over the vesting period a compensation cost equal to the fair market value of the underlying shares on the date of the award.
 If any other shares are unvested at the time of their direct issuance, then the fair market value of those shares at that time will be charged to our reported earnings ratably over the vesting period.
 Such accounting treatment for restricted share units and direct share issuances will be applicable whether vesting is tied to service periods or performance goals, although for performance-based awards, the grant date fair value will initially be determined on the basis of the probable outcome of performance goal attainment.
 The issuance of fully-vested share awards will result in an immediate charge to our earnings equal to the fair market value of the bonus shares on the issuance date.

 Dividends or dividend equivalents paid on the portion of an award that vests will be charged against our retained earnings.
-If the award holder is not required to return the dividends or dividend equivalents if they forfeit their awards, dividends or dividend equivalents paid on instruments that do not vest will be recognized by us as additional compensation cost.